Training and Coaching

 Rapport-building, conflict resolution and responsibility-sharing

-This diagram relates to purposeful communication—moving from "just schmoozing" or "get the deal done" to a finely focused transaction that respects everyone's attention, converges quickly on a mutually beneficial result, and still leaves time for camaraderie if appropriate:
+This diagram relates to purposeful communication—moving from "just schmoozing" or "get the deal done" to a finely focused transaction that respects everyone's attention, converges quickly on a mutually beneficial result, and leaves (more) time for camaraderie when appropriate:

 The simplest ways to resolve conflict sometimes seem to be escalation (through blame) or denial (walking away).
 Neither creates much ground for future collaboration.
 We demonstrate and guide the practice of a range of approaches to minimizing heat and friction while maintaining relationships.
 We especially emphasize contingency planning: careful analysis of relational or business "failure modes" that permit the deflection of problems before they occur, and provide graceful recovery options when necessary.
 (See also Risk Management.)